Jessica Ziu: Club career

 Ziu was born on 6 June 2002 and is from Dublin, Ireland.
 Her father moved to Ireland from Albania in 1998.
-She began playing soccer at five years old, and joined Rivermount Boys in Finglas where she was the only girl in the team.
+She began playing soccer at five years old, and joined Rivermount Boys & Girls in Finglas where she was the only girl in the team.

 After starting the 2018 season with Shelbourne's youth team for the new Under 17 Women's National League, Ziu was quickly promoted to the club's senior panel.
 She made her Women's National League debut shortly after turning 16 years old in June 2018.